-- · Clearing the DACEN bit in the DACCON0 register. - · Clearing the DACLPS bit in the DACCON0 register. - Configuring the DACNSS bits to the proper negative source. - Configuring the DACR<4:0> bits to '00000' in the DACCON1 register.
+- · Clearing the DACEN bit in the DACCON0 register. - Clearing the DACLPS bit in the DACCON0 register. - Configuring the DACR<4:0> bits to '00000' in the DACCON1 register.

 This allows the comparator to detect a zero-crossing while not consuming additional current through the DAC module.